carpentries-incubator/hpc-intro/instructors.md

 ## Overall

-*   FIXME
+*   Something insightful.

-*   FIXME
+*   Some hard-won experience.

 ## [Topic Title One](01-one.html)

-* Point

-* Point
+*   A specific tip or trick about the first topic.

 *   Be sure to describe what learners are expected to do during the topic (watch, type along, pair program, etc.)

 1. Discussion of first challenge.